Are you looking for the best things to do in Cradle Mountain?

 Now I know our hike would have had a different feel if we had to ‘compete’ with that many other people!
 I think the misty covered peaks of Cradle Mountain created its own mystique and dramatic elegance.

-We love nature and we spent longer on this track than most as we had to keep stopping to observe some of the miracles of the natural world around us!
-I loved the moss-covered trees and railings so much that Andrzej promised to make me one at home!
+We love nature and we spent longer on this track than most as we had to keep stopping to observe some of the miracles of the natural world around us.

-Now trust me when I say that attempting that in Queensland climate might be an impossible task and I guess that is why 2 months later I am still waiting for my moss covered tree!
-Regardless we stopped to take more photos than we could ever possibly share with you and recorded some video trying to capture the magic we found here!
+Now trust me when I say that attempting that in Queensland climate might be an impossible task and I guess that is why 2 months later I am still waiting for my moss covered tree.

 There are also plenty of spots to enjoy a picnic.
 We had our lunch packed and ready to go.
 Unfortunately, all the picnic tables were soaking wet from the rain, so we simply enjoyed a stand-up meal whilst observing our location!